3cqs-coder/SymBot/docs/README.md

 		- **WARNING:**
 			- Do not run multiple instances of SymBot using the same database.
 This will lead to severe bot malfunction and could irreversibly damage your bot's functionality.
 			- Avoid direct access to MongoDB.
 You should never attempt to view, modify, or interact with the SymBot database directly through the MongoDB shell or any other utility.
 Doing so risks corrupting the database, which could lead to total data loss and irreversible damage to your bot's operation.
+		- You do not need to enter this manually.
+It can be entered using the web interface while in configuration mode.
 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- If running a local MongoDB instance, specifying ` mongodb://127.0.0.1:27017/SymBot